Aesop's Fables Bibliomancy Reading

 This oracle randomly selects a line from one of Aesop's Fables.
 The entire fable is provided for context.

-Your line is from THE OXEN AND THE BUTCHERS.
+Your line is from THE EAGLE, THE JACKDAW, AND THE SHEPHERD.

 Home Tarot Reading Meanings Spreads Decks Artists FAQ Zone31 Shadow Alchemy About Terms Privacy Facebook X LinkedIn